harlanx/LibrarySystem/README.md

 # San Jose City Library System

-A library system specifically made to meet the requirements of the San Jose City Library with the objective in entirely replacing the old library system with updated UI and additional functionalities.
+A library system specifically made to meet the requirements of the San Jose City Library with the objective of updated UI and additional functionalities.

 ## Features